Polymer/old-docs-site/1.0/articles/shadydom.md

 ## Tree Scoping

-This is where shadow DOM comes in, or more generally speaking, there is where _tree-scoping_ comes in.
+This is where shadow DOM comes in, or more generally speaking, this is where _tree-scoping_ comes in.
 Tree-scoping is the ability to take a DOM subtree and hide it from the main document scope.
 This is where the shadow nomenclature comes from, as if we are hiding some DOM in the shadows (which is awesome, but